Michel le Basque: History

 While they were still engaged at Maracaibo, the buccaneers learned that a Spanish detachment had been sent as reinforcement.
 L’Olonnais marched to meet them with 380 men, and ambushed them not far from the small town of Gibraltar.
 The Spaniards lost 500 men, while the buccaneers suffered only 40 dead and 30 wounded.
 L'Olonnais spent six weeks in the city of Gibraltar, which he ransacked, collecting an enormous haul of cattle, gold, jewels, silver ingots, silks, and slaves.

 When an epidemic broke out in the ranks of pirates, they set fire to the city and returned to Maracaibo, which they plundered thoroughly.
 The city was largely deserted; L’Olonnais tortured the captives they’d taken to force them to reveal where they’d hidden their valuables.
 The buccaneers’ treasure amounted to 260,000 pieces of eight and a great deal of religious objects and jewelry.

 After the capture of Maracaibo, le Basque continued piracy for a few years.
 The Spanish sent two ships to capture him; with two small boats he boarded the larger Spanish ships and seized them in turn.
 Reportedly he sent a letter thanking the Governor of Cartagena for having equipped him with such good ships.
 Again in 1667, le Basque returned with only forty men and once more attacked Maracaibo, taking the richest inhabitants as hostages for ransom.
-Finally he returned to Basque Country where he, like Jean-Baptiste du Casse and others, was received and congratulated by the Sun King, Louis XIV of France.
+Finally he returned to Basque Country where he, like Jean-Baptiste du Casse and others, was received and congratulated by the Sun King, Louis XIV.
 Some sources say he returned to the Caribbean where he captured a Spanish ship off Portobello in 1668, and was killed later that year leading a raiding party upriver.